 You’ll want your wok to be hot before adding oil or ingredients to it, as this will prevent smoking and burning.

-If you have any leftovers, place the plain chow mein in an airtight container and place in the fridge.
+If you have any leftovers, place the plain chow mein in an airtight container and keep it in the fridge.
 You could also place leftovers in the freezer and reheat when you’re ready.
 When defrosting, make sure the chow mein is piping hot throughout.

 Plain Chow Mein (Chinese Noodles)